staff

 As an advocate for law enforcement best practices, Mr. Higgs obtained additional specialized training through the Department of Homeland Security, the Bureau of Justice Assistance, the Office of the Director of National Intelligence, and the Federal Bureau of Investigation.
 Mr. Higgs is a Certified Fraud Examiner and Certified Forensic Interviewer.

-Mr. Higgs earned a B.S. in Law Enforcement Management and a Master of Science in Public Safety Administration from Calumet College of St. Joseph.
+Mr. Higgs earned a B.S. in Law Enforcement Management and a M.S. in Public Safety Administration from Calumet College of St. Joseph.

 Volunteer Advocates